-WARNING Electrical, mechanical, pneumatic, and hydraulic safety devices have been installed on this vehicle to help protect against personal injury and / or damage to equipment.
+Electrical, mechanical, pneumatic, and hydraulic safety devices have been installed on this vehicle to help protect against personal injury and / or damage to equipment.
 Under no circumstances should any attempt be made to disconnect or in any way render any of these devices inoperative.
 If a malfunction of any safety device is discovered to exist, DO NOT operate the vehicle, and immediately notify appropriate maintenance personnel.

-WARNING Use and follow the appropriate Lockout/Tagout procedures as required by OSHA Standard 1910.147 when performing maintenance or servicing any electrical, hydraulic or pneumatic systems.
+Use and follow the appropriate Lockout/Tagout procedures as required by OSHA Standard 1910.147 when performing maintenance or servicing any electrical, hydraulic or pneumatic systems.
 See Appendix E for Lockout/Tagout procedures.

-WARNING Before connecting or disconnecting from shore power, it is imperative that the shore power connections be moved to the "OFF" position.
+Before connecting or disconnecting from shore power, it is imperative that the shore power connections be moved to the "OFF" position.
 Failure to do this can result in injury or death to the operator of the mobile unit.

-WARNING It is the operator's responsibility to verify that the shore power receptacle is of the same type and voltage as the connection that is supplied by Oshkosh Specialty Vehicles.
+It is the operator's responsibility to verify that the shore power receptacle is of the same type and voltage as the connection that is supplied by Advanced Mobility Specialty Vehicles.
 Failure to do this can result in injury or death to the operator of the mobile unit as well as irreparable damage to the mobile unit.

-WARNING The Power Cable could present a trip hazard that could result in personal injury.
+The Power Cable could present a trip hazard that could result in personal injury.
 Care should be taken to ensure that the cable is routed properly to minimize its potential as a trip hazard.

-IMPORTANT Snubbers have been added to various electrical sub-systems in order to eliminate scanner image problems.
+Before operating the MR system at each location, the customer must supply an additional ground cable with the same or larger gauge as the ground cable in the mains power cable.
+This additional ground cable must be attached to the grounding point provided on the trailer.

+This additional ground cable connection must be checked at least every year to make sure a lower than 200 m Ω resistance is maintained between this additional ground cable and the mains power ground cable.